Our hydraulic cylinder rigs are available with hook loads of 250 metric tons (275 short tons) to 750 metric tons (825 short tons).

 Substructure and mast concepts

-Our cylinder rigs are available with hook loads of 250 metric tons (275 short tons) to 750 metric tons (825 short tons) for super singles or doubles stroke.
+The cylinder rigs are available with mast stroke for super singles or doubles.
 The mast can be designed telescopically or statically.
-Depending on the local requirements, the cylinder rigs are built with a self-erecting hydraulic slingshot or a containerized box-on-box substructure.
+Depending on the local requirements, the rigs are built with a self-erecting hydraulic slingshot or a containerized box-on-box substructure.

 Characteristics of self-erecting slingshot substructure and telescopic mast:

 - assembly in horizontal position with minimum footprint

 - hydraulic cylinder erection system for mast and substructure